bretcope/EnumToSql/README.md

 The logging output is relatively plaintext by default.
 However, there are a few built-in formatters including colors, timestamps, and a TeamCity-specific formatter.
 Use the `--help` argument for more information, or see [LogFormatters.cs](https://github.com/bretcope/EnumToSql/master/EnumToSql/LogFormatters.cs).
 Feel free to implement your own formatter and submit a pull request.

-### EnumSqlTable Attribute
+### EnumToSql Attribute

-By default, EnumsToSql looks for an attribute named "EnumSqlTable".
+By default, EnumsToSql looks for an attribute named "EnumToSql".
 You can customize the name using the `--attr` argument (e.g. `--attr CustomName`).
 The "Attribute" suffix is automatically appended to the name, unless it already ends with Attribute.

 EnumToSql looks for the following properties on the attribute: